 - 2.2.5.1.
-If you must comply with emission and operating limitations, you must monitor and collect data according to this section. - 2.2.5.2.
 Except for monitor malfunctions, associated repairs, required performance evaluations, and required quality assurance or control activities, you must monitor continuously at all times that the stationary RICE is operating.
 A monitoring malfunction is any sudden, infrequent, not reasonably preventable failure of the monitoring to provide valid data.
-Monitoring failures that are caused in part by poor maintenance or careless operation are not malfunctions.
+Monitoring failures that are caused in part by poor maintenance or careless operation are not malfunctions. - 2.2.5.2.

-2.2.5.3.
 You may not use data recorded during monitoring malfunctions, associated repairs, and required quality assurance or control activities in data averages and calculations used to report emission or operating levels.
 You must, however, use all the valid data collected during all other periods.

-2.2.5.4.
-You must demonstrate continuous compliance with each emission limitation, operating limitation, and other requirements in tables 2a and 2b to this subpart that apply to you according to methods specified in Table 6 to this subpart.
+2.2.5.3.
+You must demonstrate continuous compliance with each requirement in Tables 2a and 2b to this subpart that applies to you according to methods specified in Table 6 to this subpart.

-Table 6 to Subpart ZZZZ of Part 63-Continuous Compliance with Emission Limitations, and Other Requirements For each Complying with the requirement to You must demonstrate continuous compliance by 1.
-New or reconstructed non- emergency 4SLB stationary RICE ≥250 HP located at a major source of HAP a.
+Table 6 to Subpart ZZZZ of Part 63-Continuous Compliance With Emission Limitations, and Other Requirements As stated in §63.6640, you must continuously comply with the emissions and operating limitations and work or management practices as required by the following: Complying with the requirement to You must demonstrate continuous compliance by

+1. New or reconstructed non- emergency 4SLB stationary RICE ≥250 HP located at a major source of HAP a.
 Reduce CO emissions and using an oxidation catalyst, and using a CPMS i.
 Conducting semiannual performance tests for CO to demonstrate that the required CO percent reduction is achieved^a; and ii.
 Collecting the catalyst inlet temperature data according to §63.6625(b); and iii.
 Reducing these data to 4-hour rolling averages; and iv.
 Maintaining the 4-hour rolling averages within the operating limitations for the catalyst inlet temperature; and v.
 Measuring the pressure drop across the catalyst once per month and demonstrating that the pressure drop across the catalyst is within the operating limitation established during the performance test.